exonum/exonum-doc/src/get-started/create-service.md

 ## Create Schema

-Schema is a structured view of the key-value storage implemented by `MemoryDB`.
+Schema is a structured view of the key-value storage used by Exonum blockchains.
-To access the storage, however, we will not use `MemoryDB` directly, but rather a `Fork`. `Fork` is a mutable snapshot of the database, where the changes can be easily rolled back; that is why it is used when dealing with transactions and blocks in the blockchain.
+To access the storage, however, we will not use the storage directly, but rather a `Fork`. `Fork` is a mutable snapshot of the storage, where the changes can be easily rolled back; it is used when dealing with transactions and blocks in the blockchain.

 ```rust